russhp/ETL_project/README.md

 # Extract

-Data was downloaded from http://tse.export.gov/tse/ as .txt files, which are saved in the local resources folder.
+Import data was downloaded from http://tse.export.gov/tse/ as .csv files, which were saved into the local resources folder.

+Tariff data was downloaded from https://dataweb.usitc.gov/tariff/annual as pipe-separated '|' values, which were saved into the local resources folder.

 The following extracts the data into dataframes for cleanup.
 Only the years 2008 to 2016 are to be analyzed

 # Transform

-The tariff dataframes formed during extraction contain 111 columns and over 10,000 rows, and the target data regards only aluminum powders and flakes (hts8 codes 7603-1000 and 7603-2000, two rows).
+The tariff dataframes formed during extraction contain 111 columns and over 10,000 rows, and the target data regards only aluminum powders and flakes (hts8 codes 7603-1000 and 7603-2000).

-The import data is simpler, all import values are in US dollars.
+The import data required transposing and joining two tables, all import values are in US dollars.

 # Load

-Uploaded aluminum tariff data and South Korea/Asia imports data to SQLite as tables for the analysts.
+Upload aluminum tariff data and South Korea/Asia imports data to SQLite as tables for the analysts.
+By uploading from pandas DataFrame naturally translates to a relational database, and the schema is created in the process of uploading, saving some hardcoding.

 Separate tables are uploaded for tariffs and for imports, otherwise the import data would have to be repeated excessively in a join.
 Analyst can choose whether they would like to examine powder, flakes, or both via a join in SQL.